ibm-cloud-docs/pattern-vpc-vsi-multizone-resiliency/resiliency-design.md

 ## High availability design
 {: #high-availability-design}

-The web app multi-zone resiliency pattern deploys a 3-tier web architecture in a region following the multi-zone, single-region deployment described in the [Virtual Private Cloud Resiliency white paper](/docs/vpc-resiliency?topic=vpc-resiliency-high-availability-design).
+The web app multi-zone resiliency pattern deploys a 3-tier web architecture in a region following the multi-zone, single-region deployment described in [IBM VPC resiliency](/docs/vpc-resiliency).

 The web tier and application tier are deployed in two availability zones.
 Each tier is deployed across VPC Virtual Server Instances (VSIs) in a VPC Instance Group for Autoscaling.
 A public VPC Application Load Balancer (ALB) routes web requests to healthy virtual instances in the app tier.
 A private VPC ALB routes traffic to healthy virtual servers in the app tier.